 "Facility" means, for each Transaction, each Customer facility specified in the Transaction Agreement.

-“Force Majeure" means an event which is not within the reasonable control of the Claiming Party (or in the case of third party obligations or facilities, the third party), and which by the exercise of due diligence the Claiming Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute therefor.
+“Force Majeure" means an event which is not anticipated as of the date the Transaction is entered into and which is not within the reasonable control of the Claiming Party (or in the case of third party obligations or facilities, the third party), and which by the exercise of due diligence the Claiming Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute therefor.
 Force Majeure includes, without limitation, an event of force majeure occurring with respect to a Utility or Transmission Provider and suspension, curtailment or interruption of firm service by a Utility or Transmission Provider but does not include suspension, curtailment or interruption of non-firm service by a Utility or Transmission Provider.

+NOTE: Compare the last sentence to our standard power trading agreement’s definition of FM with regard to this issue, which basically means that the Seller has to try to line up alternate transmission if firm transmission is lost: Neither Party may raise a claim of Force Majeure based in whole or in part on curtailment by a Transmission Provider unless (i) such Party has contracted for firm transmission with a Transmission Provider for the Product to be delivered to or received at the Delivery Point and (ii) such curtailment is due to “force majeure” or “uncontrollable force” or a similar term as defined under the Transmission Provider’s tariff; provided, however, that existence of the foregoing factors shall not be sufficient to conclusively or presumptively prove the existence of a Force Majeure absent a showing of other facts and circumstances which in the aggregate with such factors establish that a Force Majeure as defined in the first sentence hereof has occurred.

 “Initial Utility Power Agreement” shall mean any agreement between Customer and the applicable Utility identified as an “Initial Utility Power Agreement” in a Transaction Agreement.